azlux/botamusique/README.md

 ```
 For more information, see [#122](https://github.com/azlux/botamusique/issues/122).

+## _I need help!_

+If you ran into some problems in using the bot, or discovered bugs and want to talk to us, you may

+ - Start a new issue,
+ - Ask in #mumble at freenode.net (we are usually there to help)

 ## Contributors
-If you want to participate, You're welcome to fork and submit pull requests (fixes and new features).
+If you want to help us develop, you're welcome to fork and submit pull requests (fixes and new features).
-For translating, If you want to add a new language, you can requests an access by email or IRC.
-For small translate changes, you can modify the json into `lang/`folder and use a PR.
+We are looking for people helping us translating the bot.
+If you'd like to add a new language or fix errors in existed translations,
+feel free to catch us in the IRC channel #mumble, or just email us!

-The following people joined the collaborators for a faster development, big thanks to them:
+The following people joined as collaborators for a faster development, big thanks to them:
 - @TerryGeng
 - @mertkutay